Capillary/ecom-api-document/source/includes/_order.md

 RequestStatus | enum | Current status of the return request.
 Values: `I` for initiated, `C` for closed RequestType | enum | Type of the return request. `R` for return to origin (RTO) `C` for customer return and `CU` for Return created due to item cancellation
 RefundStatus | enum | Current status of the refund.
-Values: `I` for initiated, `C` for closed IncludeShippingCost | enum | `Yes` if the shipping cost is included in the return item, `No` if shipping cost is not included IsSelfShip | enum | ‘Yes` if the user will ship the return package to the merchant, `No`, if the merchant has to pickup the package from the user
+Values: `I` for initiated, `C` for closed IncludeShippingCost | enum | The value will be `Yes` if the shipping cost is included in the return item, `No` if shipping cost is not included
+IsSelfShip | enum | The value will be ‘Yes` if the user will ship the return package to the merchant, `No`, if the merchant has to pickup the package from the user
 SubStatus | string | The sub-status code of the return request